 - Deemed Bankruptcy

-The first type of bankruptcy, voluntary assignment, is where you choose bankruptcy yourself.
+The first type of bankruptcy, voluntary assignment, is when you choose to file for bankruptcy yourself.
 In this case, you make an assignment of your assets for the benefit of the creditors.
 With involuntary assignment, the creditors initiate the bankruptcy process because you’re unable to pay your debts back.
-Lastly, deemed bankruptcy is when someone who started the insolvency process has failed to meet or adhere to the requirements.
+Lastly, deemed bankruptcy occurs when someone who started the insolvency process fails to meet the requirements.

-Just like a consumer proposal, bankruptcy has a negative impact on your credit report.
-It takes years before it falls off, and it can be really difficult to improve your credit score.
+Just like a consumer proposal, bankruptcy hurts your credit report.
+It takes years to fall off, and it can be really difficult to improve your credit score.
 That said, it isn’t impossible.
-Plus, in many cases you can keep your home, and your income will not be garnished.
+Plus, in many cases, you can keep your home, and your income will not be garnished.
 It’s not always the ideal choice, but if you need to, it can really help.

 Debt Consolidation Loans

 If you’re looking to relieve your debt without actually writing it off, then a good option is a debt consolidation loan.
-This loan essentially pays off all of your debts, so everything is combined into one monthly payment and one interest rate.
+This loan essentially pays off all your debts, combining them into a single monthly payment and interest rate.

-It doesn’t seem like it makes a difference, but it can reduce your debt payments by hundreds of dollars per month and make paying off your debt much more affordable.
+It doesn’t seem to make a difference, but it can reduce your debt payments by hundreds of dollars per month and make paying off your debt much more affordable.
 You can even improve your credit score in the process.
 Sometimes, finding a way to save money while paying your debt faster can provide as much financial relief as making lump sum payments.
-If it’s possible to take this option, not only can you improve your overall financial health, but you can start to imporove your financial future.
+If it’s possible to take this option, not only can you improve your overall financial health, but you can also start to improve your financial future.

 Credit Card Debt Forgiveness Canada

-Whether or not you can get your credit card debt forgiven is essentially up to the creditor.
+Whether you can get your credit card debt forgiven is ultimately up to the creditor.
 This often happens in the case of a consumer proposal or if the credit card collections department keeps hounding you to pay your balance.
 If you’re unable to do so, they may find it more worthwhile to forgive your debt instead of selling it off to collections.

-However, if it does get sold to collections, it’s also a possibility to get it written off or at least part of it.
+However, if it does get sold to collections, it’s possible to have it written off, or at least part of it.

 Is Debt Relief Canada Legitimate?

-Debt Relief Canada isn’t an actual debt relief program; it’s a site that helps those looking for debt relief go through a consumer proposal.
+Debt Relief Canada isn’t an actual debt relief program; it’s a site that helps people looking for debt relief file a consumer proposal.
 While consumer proposals do help to relieve Canadians of some of their debt, it isn’t a government-funded program.

 Provincial Debt Forgiveness Programs

-While there are no federal government debt relief programs, there are provincial debt forgiveness programs that are available to some to help reduce financial distress.
-These student loan forgiveness programs are similar to the federal one where part of your total debt is forgiven.
+While there are no federal government debt relief programs, provincial debt forgiveness programs are available to some to help reduce financial distress.
+These student loan forgiveness programs are similar to the federal one, where part of your total debt is forgiven.

 British Columbia

 In BC, if you have a student loan, there’s the BC Loan Forgiveness Program.
-Those who have recently graduated from post-secondary education and are going into in-demand job fields can qualify for loan forgiveness.
+Those who have recently graduated from post-secondary education and are entering in-demand fields can qualify for loan forgiveness.
 With this program, up to 20% of your provincial-federal student loan will be covered for up to 5 years.
 This is on top of any government student loans forgiven.

 Alberta

-While Alberta doesn’t have a provincial debt forgiveness program for student loans, they do have something else called the Repayment Assistance Plan.
-In order to qualify for this, there are three different requirements that you need to meet:
+While Alberta doesn’t have a provincial student loan debt forgiveness program, it does offer another program called the Repayment Assistance Plan.
+To qualify for this, there are three different requirements that you need to meet:

-- Be currently repaying an Alberta or Canada student loan
+- Be currently repaying an Alberta or Canadian student loan

 - Be having difficulty when you make your payments

-- Be out of school at least 6 months
+- Be out of school for at least 6 months

-With stage 1 of this program, you get help with temporary assistance in making your minimum payments.
-If help with repayment is still needed then you could qualify for stage 2 which could help for long term loan payments.
+With stage 1 of this program, you get temporary assistance with your minimum payments.
+If help with repayment is still needed, then you could qualify for stage 2, which could help with long-term loan payments.

 Saskatchewan

-In Saskatchewan, nurses and nurse practitioners can get partial debt forgiveness for those who choose to work in remote areas.
-This program can provide up to $20,000 in debt forgiveness on your provincial portion.
-If you get approved for this amount, then it will automatically be applied to your student loan balance.
+In Saskatchewan, nurses and nurse practitioners can receive partial debt forgiveness for working in remote areas.
+This program can provide up to $20,000 in debt forgiveness on your provincial portion of your debt.
+If you are approved for this amount, it will be automatically applied to your student loan balance.

 Ontario

 In Ontario, there’s no debt forgiveness for student loans.
 That said, there is the OSAP program.
-It’s also referred to as the Ontario Student Loan Rehibillitation Program.
-The purpose of this program is to bring your student loans back into good standing after having outstanding debts on your loan.
+It’s also referred to as the Ontario Student Loan Rehabilitation Program.
+The purpose of this program is to bring your student loans back into good standing after they have become delinquent.

-The great thing about this program is that it also allows you to select the best rehabilitation program to catch up on your payments.
-That said, in order to get accepted into this program you do have to meet the eligibility requirements.
+The great thing about this program is that it also lets you choose the best rehabilitation program to catch up on your payments.
+That said, to get accepted into this program, you do have to meet the eligibility requirements.
 These include:

 - Having defaulted on any Ontario student loans